 Christmas is a great time to visit Germany.
 With around 80 Christmas Markets in Berlin, it can get overwhelming choosing just a few.
 So I made a list of the best Christmas markets in Berlin for you to visit.

 I love Christmas in Germany.
-Each city and town is unique in how they celebrate Christmas, but the one thing that is a must are Christmas Markets.
+Each city and town is unique in how they celebrate Christmas, but the one thing that is a must is Christmas Markets.
 Berlin has a massive selection of Christmas Markets, some of the best in Germany.
 But with such a big selection how do you decide which ones are right for you?
-So I have made a list of the 10 best Christmas Markets in Berlin, each of them with their own unique twist.
+So I have made a list of the 10 best Christmas Markets in Berlin, each of them with its own unique twist.

 The Best Christmas Markets in Berlin

 This famous Christmas market (weihnachtsmarkt in German) is located between the Französische dom and Deutsche dom.
-Moreover the market is well-known for its craft stalls which include woodcarvers, belt makers, and dressmakers.
+Moreover, the market is well-known for its craft stalls which include woodcarvers, belt makers, and dressmakers.
 There is a great selection of both snacks and gourmet foods at the varied stalls.
 In addition, enjoy a glass of mulled wine while you watch the entertainers.
 They have everything from fire-eaters to jugglers and great live music on selected nights.

 Admission: 1 Euro for adults.
 Free for kids.